MicrosoftDocs/learn/learn-pr/sports-machine-learning/mixed-reality-for-sports-fans/includes/3-the-tools.md

 Visual Studio is a much larger integrated development environment (IDE) than Visual Studio Code.
 Like Visual Studio Code, Visual Studio has a [marketplace of extensions](https://marketplace.visualstudio.com/?azure-portal=true) that can help you get your environment set up to be productive for you.

 For this learning path, you only need [Visual Studio Community Edition](https://visualstudio.microsoft.com/?azure-portal=true), which is free.
-The Mixed Reality Toolkit requires Windows 10, so you'll need to download Visual Studio and not Visual Studio for Mac.
+The MRTK requires Windows 10, so you'll need to download Visual Studio and not Visual Studio for Mac.

 ### Unity